acidus-effect/dotnet-quantify/README.md

 var totalDistanceFromWorkToPool = distanceFromWorkToHome + distanceFromHomeToPool;
 ```

-Note that the unit of the quantity on the left hand side of an operator wins.
+When more than one unis is involved in an operation, the result is always of the same unit as the quantity on the left hand side of the operator or method.
 In this case `totalDistanceFromWorkToPool` is in kilometres.

 ## Features
-- Based on .NET Standard 1.2 to increase compatibility
+- Based on .NET Standard 1.0 to increase compatibility.
-- Imclude quantities in calculations with both primitives and other quantities of the same unit type.
+- Include quantities in calculations with both primitives and other quantities of the same unit type.
 - Convert quantities easily from one unit to another.
-- Make you own quantity to fit your needs.
+- Make you own quantity that fits your needs.
 - Supports enum based units with static values and units with dynamic values by implementing your own [UnitRepository](src/Quantify/Repository/UnitRepository.cs)

 ## Existing Quantify Implementations